LOGO

 A nuclear stress test is an effective alternative if a routine EKG can’t detect your heart symptoms’ cause.
-Barry Weckesser, MD, and Amy Kinter, NP, at The Heart Institute of Venice in Venice, Florida, specialize in using nuclear materials in small, safe quantities to enhance stress testing results for a more accurate diagnosis.
+Amy Kinter, NP, at The Heart Institute of Venice in Venice, Florida, specializes in using nuclear materials in small, safe quantities to enhance stress testing results for a more accurate diagnosis.
 Call The Heart Institute of Venice for more details on nuclear stress testing’s uses or request an appointment online today.

 Nuclear stress testing analyses heart function.
 It involves recording your heart’s electrical activity while resting and during controlled exercise.